lammps/lammps/doc/src/fix_balance.rst

 .. versionadded:: TBD

-The *shift/report* and *rcb/report* styles only compute the load imbalance but do not attempt any re-balancing.
+The *report* balance style only computes the load imbalance but does not attempt any re-balancing.
 This way the load imbalance information can be used otherwise, for instance for stopping a run with :doc:`fix halt <fix_halt>`.

 Load-balancing is typically most useful if the particles in the simulation box have a spatially-varying density distribution or